prepor/component/README.md

                 (component/start)))
 ```

-`with-app` takes keyword in system map for attaching and list of ring components.
+`with-app` takes a keyword in system map for attaching, and a list of ring components.
 They will be called one by one until one returns something.
-And again, it can be used as usual ring handler.
+And again, this can be used as usual ring handler.

 ```clojure
 ((:app system) {:request-method :get